praxistechnologies/praxistechnologies/README.md

 - 👨‍💻 Portfolio [https://ptsupport.com/portfolio/](https://ptsupport.com/portfolio/).

-- 📝 I work in Organic SEO.
+- 📝 I work in Organic SEO for an Agency out of Utah.
 You can read some of my articles [https://ptsupport.com/news/](https://ptsupport.com/news/).

 - 💬 Ask me about: React, WordPress, WooCommerce, Cryptocurrency, Crypto Mining, NFTs and my own idea for a few crypto projects.